Is Disney Vacation Club Worth It? The Pros and Cons

 This point really depends on your preferences.
 Since Disney began incorporating Magic Bands into their theme park experience, more and more fans have become accustomed to wearable tech.
 Not to mention, Magic Bands have taken off for being so customizable to the wearer.
 Annual pass holders often have multiple bands to coordinate with their outfits of the day!
 In addition, the magic at Disney has expanded with their new Magic Band+, which is available for purchase now!
 Guests will enjoy a more immersive theme park experience with this upgraded Magic Band.
 At the parks, guests can interact with different points and participate in new activities.

-In recent years Disney Vacation Club announced that Magic Bands for DVC members will no longer be complimentary during your stay.
-Instead of Magic bands for DVC members, owners, and visitors can download the free My Disney Experience app to access theme park tickets, room keys, and more.
-Of course, you can still use a Magic Band if you own one or if you choose to buy a new one.
+In recent years, Disney Vacation Club announced that Magic Bands for DVC members will no longer be complimentary during your stay.
+Instead of Magic Bands for DVC members, owners, and visitors can download the free My Disney Experience app to access theme park tickets, room keys, and more.
+Of course, you can still use a Magic Band if you own one or if you choose to buy one.

 Priority Booking At Your Home Resort

-Deciding if Disney Vacation Club is worth it depends on the way you like to vacation.
-If you love your Disney home resort, you’ll be glad to know you’ll have priority booking there, and you should have no trouble returning.
+Deciding if DVC is worth it depends on the way you like to vacation.
+If you love your Disney home resort, you’ll have priority booking there, and you should have no trouble returning.
 With that said, it’s not as easy to book stays at other resorts in the brand, even though you’ll have access to them.

 Additionally, there are no international resorts in the Disney brand as of yet, so if international travel is important to you, you won’t necessarily be able to do this with just your DVC membership.
 However, you can add an Interval International membership to your vacation ownership, allowing you to travel abroad.
 As a result, your Disney timeshare opens up a world of opportunities, literally!